-Children in reception will be learning to: Examples of how to support this: Continue, copy and create repeating patterns.
+Children in reception will be learning to: Examples of how to support this: other shapes within it, just as numbers can.
+Encourage children to predict what shapes they will make when paper is folded.
+Wonder aloud how many different ways there are to make a hexagon with pattern blocks.
+Find 2D shapes within 3D shapes, including through printing or shadow play.
+Continue, copy and create repeating patterns.
 Make patterns with varying rules (including AB, ABB and ABBC) and objects and invite children to continue the pattern.
 Make a deliberate mistake and discuss how to fix it.
 Compare length, weight and capacity.
 Model comparative language using 'than' and encourage children to use this vocabulary.
 For example: "This is heavier than that."
 Ask children to make and test predictions.
 "What if we pour the jugful into the teapot?
 Which holds more?"